ppy/osu-wiki/wiki/Glossary/en.md

 ### Recalc

-Recalc is short for *Recalculate slider lengths*.
+*Short for "Recalculate slider lengths".*

 Recalc is a command under the `Timing` header of the editor screen.

 Usage of this is suggested after a [BPM](/wiki/bpm) change is made, if the beatmap already has sliders.
 This command will automatically adjust the length of every slider in the beatmap to the new BPM.
 If used, it is important, especially if a large change in BPM has been made, to check every slider and adjust its length manually, where necessary.